 Intermittent Explosive Disorder Test

-Understand patterns in anger outbursts and their impact in about 10 minutes.
-Get a clear educational snapshot with practical next steps and reminders that it is not a diagnosis.
+Understand patterns in your anger outbursts — frequency, intensity, triggers, and impact — in about 10 minutes.
+Take this Anger Issues Test — a 77-item IED symptom screener — to get a clear educational snapshot and practical next steps.

 Start Online Test